 Digestive diseases are among the leading causes of doctor visits, hospitalizations, and disability in the United States each year.
 These conditions span a wide spectrum of disorders that affect the gastrointestinal (GI) tract, liver, gallbladder, and pancreas, as well as obesity and other nutrition-related disorders.
 Some digestive diseases, such as celiac disease, can be triggered by the body’s reaction to certain foods.
 Digestive diseases can cause serious complications ranging from severe pain to elevated risk of cancer to liver failure.

-NIDDK-supported scientists are investigating the complex interactions among the genetic, environmental, immune, microbial, and cellular factors that contribute to the development of inflammatory bowel diseases (IBD) and other digestive disorders.
+NIDDK-supported scientists are investigating the complex interactions among the genetic, environmental, immune, microbial, and other factors that contribute to the development of inflammatory bowel diseases (IBD) and other digestive disorders.
 This research, in turn, may lead to improved diagnosis and prevention approaches, and catalyze the design of novel therapeutic strategies.